Areas Of The CEF Market To Focus On, And Possibly Areas To Avoid

 - Credit spreads widened out due to the risk aversion of the market.

-- Investors' rush to cash creating a forced selling environment and fire sale prices on all bonds (even higher quality)
+- Investors rush to cash, creating a forced selling environment and fire-sale prices on all bonds (even higher-quality).

-Today, spreads have come in to about 800 bps, from nearly 1100.
-Remember, in "normal times" this number should be ~350.
+Today, spreads have come in to about 800 bps from nearly 1100.
+Remember, in "normal times", this number should be ~350.
 As the spread number continues to decline, NAVs of many high yield and non-agency mortgages should go up.

 Winners and Losers

 Most importantly, the Fed is separating the bond market into winners and losers.
-They have thrown out the Alphabet soup of credit facilities in an effort to unclog credit markets which have seized up.
-They are buying treasuries, mortgage-backed securities, and agency CMOs.
+It has thrown out the alphabet soup of credit facilities in an effort to unclog credit markets which have seized up.
+It is buying treasuries, mortgage-backed securities, and agency CMOs.

-On March 17th they invoked section 13(3) of the Federal Reserve Act in a year-long program that is aimed at unclogging the commercial paper markets.
+On March 17th, it invoked section 13(3) of the Federal Reserve Act in a year-long program that is aimed at unclogging the commercial paper markets.

-On March 18th they opened the primarily dealer credit facility window allowing companies access to ultra-low cost 90-day loans with adequate collateral.
+On March 18th, it opened the primarily dealer credit facility window allowing companies access to ultra-low cost 90-day loans with adequate collateral.

-On March 20th, they rolled out another program to help rescue the municipal bond market allowing banks to get loans through collateral of muni bonds.
+On March 20th, the Fed rolled out another program to help rescue the municipal bond market, allowing banks to get loans through collateral of muni bonds.

-On March 23rd, they removed the cap on those purchases to an "unlimited amount" of government bonds that have backstops, including some commercial mortgage debt (the green in the chart below).
+On March 23rd, it removed the cap on those purchases to an "unlimited amount" of government bonds that have backstops, including some commercial mortgage debt (the green in the chart below).

-They also established TALF 2.0 allowing consumer credit companies to sell new asset backed bonds.
+It also established TALF 2.0 allowing consumer credit companies to sell new asset-backed bonds.

 With approximately half of the of the investment grade bond space just 1-3 notches above junk, there could be a lot of fallen angels over the next year.
 But the Fed cannot use as much leverage to buy these bonds.
-For investment grade, it can buy $10 worth of bonds for $1 the treasury has invested in the lending facility.
+For investment grade, it can buy $10 worth of bonds for every $1 the treasury has invested in the lending facility.
 For high yield bonds, the Fed will be able to buy only $7 for every $1 committed.

 However, the moves do leave some sectors out in the cold.
-What they call, orphaned assets.
+What they call "orphaned assets".

-- leveraged loans (senior or floating rate loans)
+- Leveraged loans (senior or floating rate loans)

 - Investment grade loans

-- Majority of High yield bonds
+- Majority of high yield bonds

 - CLOs/CDOs